boston2029/boston2029/README.md

 - 👋 Hi, I’m @boston2029
-- 👀 I’m interested in
-Machine learning, circuits, and ways that a everyday object can interact with a computer.
+- 👀 I’m interested in mainly ways that a everyday object can interact with a computer.
+(Like IoT, but not like Smart Homes, just simply when you touch something and the computer knows)
-- 🌱 I’m currently learning circuits and candy wrapper interacting with computer lol ¯\_(ツ)_/¯
+- 🌱 I’m currently learning nothing much
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me...
 Discord is cyclSdis.